Shreyashjogdand/Bone-Fracture-Detection/README.md

-# Bone-Fracture-Detection
+Project Description

-Bone Fracture Detection using Deep Learning (CNN)
+This project detects bone fractures from X-ray images using Deep Learning (CNN).
+It helps in automated medical diagnosis by analyzing image patterns